 - Sun Protection Factor (SPF) of at least 15 (UVB protection)

-- High star rating with at least 4 stars (UVA protection)
+- High star rating with 4 or 5 stars (UVA protection)

 UVA protection can also be indicated by the letters ‘UVA’ in a circle which indicates that it meets the EU standard.

+Sunscreen shouldn’t be used to extend your time in the sun.
 Worryingly, research suggests people who use sunscreen to deliberately sunbathe are more likely to spend longer in the sun, and might even be more likely to get sunburnt.
-And there is a concern that higher factor sunscreens may lure people into a false sense of security.
+Higher factor sunscreens may lure people into a false sense of security.

 Tips for using sunscreen properly

 - Make sure you put enough sunscreen on – people often apply much less than they need to.
-When your risk of burning is high, ensure that all exposed skin is thoroughly covered in sunscreen.
+When your risk of burning is high apply sunscreen evenly and thickly.
 As a guide for an adult this means: Around 2 teaspoonfuls of sunscreen if you're just covering your head, arms and neck.
-Around 2 and a half tablespoonfuls if you're covering your entire body, for example while wearing a swimming costume

-- Reapply sunscreen regularly including ‘once a day’ and ‘water resistant’ products.
-Some products are designed to stay on better than others, but beware of sunscreen rubbing, sweating or washing off.
-It’s especially important to reapply after towelling dry.
+- Reapply sunscreen regularly throughout the day including ‘once a day’ and ‘water resistant’ products.
+Sunscreen can rub, sweat or wash off.
+It’s especially important to reapply after toweling dry.
 And reapplying helps avoid missing bits of skin.

 - Don’t store sunscreens in very hot places as extreme heat can ruin their protective chemicals.

-- Don’t forget to check the expiry date on your sunscreen.
-Most sunscreens have a shelf life of 2-3 years, shown on the label by a symbol of a pot with the letter M and a number – this is the number of months the sunscreen will last once it’s been opened.
-Check your sunscreen has not expired before you use it.
+- Check the expiry date on your sunscreen before you use it.
+Look for a symbol on the pot with the letter M and a number which shows the number of months the sunscreen will last once it’s been opened.

 Does the brand of sunscreen make a difference?

-Cancer Research UK does not endorse any specific brand of sunscreens.
-All sunscreens use the same methods to determine how protective they are.
+No. Cancer Research UK does not endorse any specific brand of sunscreens.